 Bump damping controls how quickly the car’s suspension compresses when the wheel moves towards the car.
 Like the rebound damping, start off with a low setting and slowly increase it so tyre contact across bumps, curbs and harsh transitions is smooth.
 If you increase the bump damping too much, it will cause the tyre to bounce across the bumps, making the car very difficult to control.

-There you have it – there are lots of different tuning options which depend on which car you’re driving, what the conditions are and which track you’re racing on.
+There are lots of different tuning options which depend on which car you’re driving, what the conditions are and which track you’re racing on.
 Experiment with different tuning options but once you find that perfect setup, you’re all set!